kitkat-kitkat/AVEC-Website/README.md

-to whichever poor av student ended up here, i wish you the best of luck, and i send you my apologies. i programmed this site in 2 days, even i can't find my way around the code. my advice? pray to your god if you believe in one, and book a therapist if you don't.
+to whichever poor av student ended up here, i wish you the best of luck, and i send you my apologies. i programmed this site in 2 days, even i can't find my way around the code.